openwms/tenancy-spring-data-mongodb/README.md

 ## (1) Separate Collections using the T-operator

-Springs SpEL provides a nice `#{T(..)}` operator that resolves full-qualified Java classes that are then used to invoke methods on.
+Springs SpEL provides a nice `#{T(..)}` operator to resolve full-qualified Java classes that are then used to invoke methods on.
 It was the first approach to get it to work.

 ## (2) Using pre-compiled SpEL expressions